-(1) Globally, a decreasing number of corporations controls food production and distribution.
-This is leading to an increasing centralization of agricultural skills and knowledge.
+(1) Globally, a decreasing number of corporations controls food production and distribution, leading to a growing centralization of agricultural skills and knowledge.
 Digital technologies such as precision-farming have become a new field of investment for these corporations.
-Simultaneously, IT companies are entering the food sector.
+At the same time, IT-companies are entering the food sector.
 In order to ensure sustainable, people-centered food systems, governments have to limit market shares controlled by single corporations and create and implement legal instruments to dissolve agricultural oligopolies.
 Digital genetic information should not be a tradeable good.
 Intellectual property rights of agricultural knowledge as well as respective data have to lie with peasants, farmers, farming communities the landless, nomadic communities and indigenous peoples.

 (2) Digital farming technologies must serve the farmers, support them in their daily life and not create further structures of dependence.
 A cooperation between farmers and digital experts based on open source technologies should be strengthened and supported.